Got a dirty stinky nasty crawl space and not sure if crawlspace encapsulation Austin is right for your home?

 2. Musty air from a crawlspace can get inside your house.

-Duct leakage can result in your HVAC system pulling in mold-laden, musty air from your home’s crawlspace.
+Duct leakage can result in your HVAC pulling in mold-laden, musty air from your home’s crawlspace.
 This dirty air gets into your living space as well through cracks and gaps in your flooring (ductwork, electrical, and plumbing penetrations).
 This happens both when blowing cold air and warm air.

 3. Moisture can cause fiberglass insulation to sag and fall over.